 S3 & S4 Computing

 S3/4 pupils study the SQA National 5 Computing Science course.
-This comprises two topics:
+This comprises four topics:

 Software Design and Development

 - Designing and creating software.
 Most teaching is done using the programming language Python which is widely used in many different fields.
 We aim to teach generic skills which pupils can transfer to other coding environments.

 - Pupils study the hardware, software and connectivity in different computer systems from smartphones to supercomputers.
 They learn how computers store and process data.

 Database Design and Development

 - Databases today impact on everything from online shopping to visiting the doctor.
 At National 5, pupils learn more about how databases work and are involved in designing and making their own relational database systems.